 Their website and clothing is modern and stylish with a Joules/Boden kind of vibe.
 The two coats we have chosen are excellent quality and I imagine they will wear well for years to come.

-Papa Ginge chose the Grayson Jacket in olive.
+Papa Ginge chose the Grayson Jacket (affiliate link).
 The colour complements his ginger hair and beard whilst giving a sophisticated and mature look with its country detailing and chambray lining.

 The Grayson jacket is durable, waterproof (3000mm) with fully taped seams and is breathable (3000gsm).
 Quilted shoulder patches and uniquely designed chest pockets provide a touch of timeless country class, meaning Grayson looks great dressed up or down.